 As often seems to be the case with me, I also met a stranger who helped me on my way.
 We got to talking and he happened to be a good friend of my diplomatic colleagues in Moscow.
-He was an American travelling to San Francisco.
-Before he got on his flight to America which was hours later, he took care of my luggage, taxi ride and taxi fare.
-He took a ride with me to the city, checked me in to the hotel and left.
+He was an American traveling to San Francisco.
+Before he got on his flight to America which was hours later, he took care of my luggage, a taxi ride and taxi fare.
+He took a ride with me to the city, checked me into the hotel and left.
 I believe his name was Steven, but I am not sure about that now- I never saw him again.

 I have always had a feeling that the whole world is in love with me.
 I just had to choose who or what to love back.
-I was already in love with England and in this case England chose to love me back!
+I was already in love with England and in this case, England chose to love me back!
 As soon as my feet stepped on the ground and I looked around, I felt at home as if I had always lived there and never left.

 London is modern and old-fashioned, very cosmopolitan and very English at the same time.
 It is beautiful, like any other European city, but different, because of its “Royal” atmosphere.
-The people are deliciously courteous, “Thank you”, “excuse me”, “pardon me”, fell around me like rain drops.
-If these words are a part of your vocabulary, you belong there !
+The people are deliciously courteous, “Thank you”, “excuse me”, “pardon me”, fell around me like raindrops.
+If these words are a part of your vocabulary, you belong there!